 Description: This is a practical, PBL mode subject in which students work in teams to formulate responses of given problems specifically designed to integrate with the learning and content from units Linear Systems with Matlab Applications and Analogue Electronics.
 Teams of students will have an Electrical Engineering staff member as a 'coach/mentor or supervisor' whilst working on these problems.
-'Specialist' staff from these units will be available to assist students with technical aspects of the problems.
-A language and communication staff member will assist with the development of communications on a weekly basis.
-Staff members will be available to provide workshops or seminars to assist students with the development of generic skills.
+A language and communication staff member will assist with the development of communications and other generic skills.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Apply knowledge of basic science and engineering fundamentals in order to identify complex problems and formulate solutions; 2.
-Communicate effectively, not only with engineers but also with the community at large; 3.
-Apply In-depth technical competence in at least one engineering discipline; 4.
-Adapt a systems approach to design and operational performance and integrate the principles of sustainable design and development; 5.
-Collaborate effectively as an individual and in multi-disciplinary and multi-cultural teams, with the capacity to be a leader or manager as well as an effective team member; 6.
-Exhibit commitment to the social, cultural, global, environmental and ethical responsibilities of the professional engineer, and the need for sustainable development; and 7.
-Display the capacity to undertake lifebong learning by locating, evaluating, managing and using information effectively.
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Apply knowledge of basic science and engineering fundamentals in order to identify complex problems and formulate solutions;

+2. Articulate effectively, not only with engineers but also with the community at large;

+3. Apply In-depth technical competence in at least one engineering discipline;

+4. Adapt a systems approach to design and operational performance and integrate the principles of sustainable design and development;

+5. Collaborate effectively as an individual and in multi-disciplinary and multi-cultural teams, with the capacity to be a leader or manager as well as an effective team member;

-Class Contad:Class2.0 hrsLab2.0 hrsSeminar1.0 hrTutorial1.0 hrContact time 48 hours: Week 1: 3x2hr class and 3x1hr tutorial and 1x2hr lab and 1x1hr seminar Week 2: 3x2hr class and 3x1hr tutorial and 2x2hr lab and 1x1hr seminar Week 3: 3x2hr class and 3x2hr lab and 1x1hr seminar Week 4: 2x2hr class and 1x2hr lab and 2x1hr tutorial and 1x1hr seminar
+6. Exhibit commitment to the social, cultural, global, environmental and ethical responsibilities of the professional engineer, and the need for sustainable development; and

+7. Demonstrate the capacity to undertake lifelong learning by locating, evaluating, managing and using information effectively.

-Required Reading: The following books are recommended readings: Williams.
-A, (2013).
+Class Contact:Class 2.0 hrsLab 2.0 hrsSeminar 1.0 hrWorkshop 2.0 hrs Required Reading:RECOMMEN DED TEXTS: The following books are recommended readings: Williams.
+A., (2013).
 Analog Filter and Circuit Design Handbook 1st ed., McGraw-Hill Education.
-A.S.
-Sedra, K.C.
-Smith (2010).
-Microelectronic Circuits.
-6th ed., Oxford University Press.
+Sedra, A.S.
+Smith K.C., (2010) (2014) Microelectronic Circuits.
+6th 7th ed., Oxford University Press.
+Van Valkenburg, M. E., (1982) Analog filter design, Holt, Rinehart, and Winston

-Assessment:Test, ProjectBased Mid Semester Test (1 hour), 20%.
-Presentation, Oral Presentation and Project Demonstration (30 mins), 20%.
-Report, Technical Team Report (3000 words), 20%.
-Portfolio, Individual Portfolio Report (2500 words), 40%.
+Assessment: Project, Practical Lab Assessments (2), 20%.
+Presentation, Oral Presentation and Project Demonstration, 30%.
+Report, Team Technical Report, 30%.
+Portfolio, Individual Portfolio, 20%.